Everything you’ve ever wanted to know about Transfer Pricing in Thailand (with examples)

 In short, be thorough.

-Earning below 200 million Baht
+When you revenue is below 200 million Baht

 Let’s start with what the Master File ought to look like.

 The Master File is your overview of the whole group and must be prepared by the ultimate owner of the group or a surrogate appointed by the ultimate parent.
-You’ll need to show how the group of companies fits together in a way that clearly defines the supply chain; where the value lies and which products or services are being dealt with by which member of the group.
+You’ll need to show how the group of companies fits together in a way that clearly defines the supply chain; where the value lies, and which products or services are being dealt with by which member of the group.

 Similarly, this file will show how the group is financed – both internally and externally – along with where the group’s intellectual property is held, who is responsible for research, development, and providing services throughout the group.